We know who you are: Irish Rail tweets driver who hit bridge

 Company gives gardaí details of trucker who failed to stop after crash , causing Dart delays

 There are delays of up to 30 minutes on DART services this morning after a truck hit a bridge at Clontarf.
-There are delays of up to 20 minutes on Dart and Commuter services this morning after a truck hit a bridge at Amiens Street
+Subject to planning permission and progress with a housing development, construction on the new amenity would commence in late 2021 and open in early 2023.

 Irish Rail used Twitter this morning to warn a truck driver who hit a bridge in Dublin and failed to stop that they have his details.